-Within the region projected annual average growth rates range from 1.7 per cent in Tyne & Wear to 2.3 per cent in Northumberland
+Within the region projected annual average growth rates range from 1.7 per cent in Tyne & Wear to 2.3 per cent in Northumberland other operatives are expected to increase by 7 thousand.

 Females are expected to account for more of the projected employment gains.